ALEHACKsp/Kripton.fun-Loader-Source/README.md

 # Kripton.fun-Loader-Source
-A Advanced C# Cheat Loaders Source That Has Features Like Livechat, Login, Register, Logs This Source Is Curently Used On Kripton (Original) Vonex (Kripton Paste With Dark Theme)
+A Advanced C# Cheat Loaders Source That Has Features Like Admin Panel, Livechat, Login, Register, Logs This Source Is Curently Used On Kripton (Original) Vonex (Kripton Paste With Dark Theme)